collscientiae/documentation/sage/sage101.md

 type: example
-title: A very simple example
+title: Sage 101
 abstract:
-    Some text explaining what's going on
+    Some simple explanations about Sage
 seealso:
     plotting

-# Simple Example

-The first paragraph starts of with some simple #example text about {{ sage }}.
+The first paragraph starts of with some simple #example text about the {{ sage }}.

 ## Complex Example